Save the World (Swedish House Mafia song)

 "Save the World" is a song by Swedish house music supergroup Swedish House Mafia.
 The song features uncredited vocals from Swedish singer John Martin, who co-wrote the song with Axwell, Steve Angello, Sebastian Ingrosso, Michel Zitron and Vincent Pontare.
 It was released on 13 May 2011 as a digital download, and it premiered on BBC Radio 1 on 22 April 2011 by Pete Tong.
-The song debuted in the UK single chart at No. 11, and reached No. 10.
+The song debuted in the UK singles chart at No. 11, and reached No. 10.
 Jon Watts directed the video, which features dogs as superheroes.
 The song peaked at number one on the Hot Dance Club Songs in the United States, becoming the group's second consecutive number-one single following "Miami 2 Ibiza" (2010).
-On 30 November 2011 the song received a nomination in 54th Grammy Awards for Best Dance Recording.
+On 30 November 2011, the song received a nomination in 54th Grammy Awards for Best Dance Recording.
 The song has sold over 463,000 copies in the US.
-Save the World was well-received from music critics.
+"Save the World" was well-received from music critics.
 The song is written in the key of C major.